 Nightcore Chase: Have you earned $800 a month from your past efforts?

-Yes, the majority of the views on my videos are actually from the past efforts and not from things I’ve done currently which makes my channel significantly different than many of the other channels you’ve watched.
+Yes, the majority of the views on my videos are from past efforts and not from things I’ve done currently which makes my channel significantly different than many of the other channels you’ve watched.

 A lot of the other channels get a lot of their ad revenue from new videos which then don’t get watched as much afterward.

 A lot of the videos on my channel have been more transactional like, “How to develop an app or how to learn a new skill?”
-Now, these can get people watching but I have not done that many videos which have been of great quality that are just kind of life updates and videos that I’m a big part of.
+Now, these can get people watching but I have not done that many videos that have been of great quality that are just kind of life updates and videos that I’m a big part of.

 If you notice my top videos, there’s only 1 video I’m a significant part of and it’s been like that for years.
 I did the intro on all of the other ones but the bulk of the video is somebody else teaching.
 That has worked for me to make money but it doesn’t work for the YouTube channel to get organic views.